Ripples

 Ripples examines how we understand and visualize data related to the environmental impact of global trade.
 The project is a collaboration between artist Sydney Hart, curator Christine D'Onofrio, researcher Gavin Fridell, and the Global Reporting Centre.

-It's installed as part of a City of Vancouver public art program along the Arbutus Greenway, between Burrard and Fir Streets.
+It's installed until the end of November as part of a City of Vancouver public art program along the Arbutus Greenway, between Burrard and Fir Streets.

 We acknowledge that Ripples is on the unceded traditional territories of the xʷməθkʷəy̓əm (Musqueam Indian Band), Sḵwx̱wú7mesh Úxwumixw (Squamish Nation), and səlilwətaɬ (Tsleil-Waututh Nation).